 How do I add canonical tags to WordPress category/archive pages?

-by chasity.halvorson , in category: SEO , 7 months ago
+by chasity.halvorson , in category: SEO , a year ago

 How do I add canonical tags to WordPress category/archive pages?